bio-phys/capriqorn/doc/manual.rst

         The macromolecule has to be centered in the box, ideally maximizing the solvent thickness around the macromolecule, i.e., maximizing the minimum distance of atoms of the macromolecule to the box borders:

         * Sphere:   Center macromolecule at origin.
-        * Cuboid:   Center macromolecule at origin nd align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
+        * Cuboid:   Center macromolecule at origin and align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
         * Ellipsoid: Center macromolecule at origin and align principal axis with VMD (tcl script :download:`orient.tcl <./scripts/orient.tcl>`)
         * Reference: RMSD alignment of the macromolecule with chosen reference structure.
         * MultiReference: When using the same trajectories as input and reference, no alignment is necessary.